t-dillon/tdoku/benchmarks/README.md

 of a parsing and initialization than actual solving speed.

 1. [[source](http://staffhome.ecm.uwa.edu.au/~00013890/sudokumin.php)] **17_clue** \
-A complete or nearly-complete dataset of all 17-clue puzzles (49151 of them) maintained by Gordon Royle of the University of Western Australia.
+A complete or nearly-complete dataset of all 17-clue puzzles (49158 of them as of 2020-01) maintained by Gordon Royle of the University of Western Australia.
 These puzzles are also *very easy*.
 About half of them can be solved with naked and hidden singles only.
 This is largely a test of how well the solver is optimized for hidden singles.